Vietnam.vn - Nền tảng quảng bá Việt Nam

 In early 2015, the Ministry of Transport decided to revoke Air Mekong's air transport business license.

-In the US, many major airlines such as American Airlines, United and Delta have filed for bankruptcy at some point.
+In the US, many major airlines such as American Airlines, United or Delta have filed for bankruptcy at some point.
 Under US law, bankruptcy protection allows businesses to delay debt repayment while they plan and implement restructuring and business recovery.

 Source link